 Chris Carr: Physics and Astronomy

-- Conducted research with Dr. Glenn Starkman, physics, searching for a theorized form of dark matter using Martian seismology.
+- Conducted research with Glenn Starkman, PhD, physics, searching for a theorized form of dark matter using Martian seismology.

 - While reviewing deep-field images taken from CWRU’s Burrell Schmidt Telescope, he discovered one of the faintest galaxies ever detected via integrated light.
-Conducting this research with Dr. Chris Mihos, astronomy, Carr's work was published in the Astrophysical Journal as an undergraduate.
+Conducting this research with astronomy professor Chris Mihos, PhD, Carr's work was published in the Astrophysical Journal as an undergraduate.

 Diane Bernardoni: Evolutionary Biology, Mathematics and Physical Anthropology / Studio Art minor